kapouer/window-page/README.md

 * state.data
   It is also a good idea to make sure that data is serializable.

-And it has some non-enumerable properties that are passed along to all chain
-functions:

-* state.document
-  the route chain is supposed to populate this with a DOM document, and when the route chain is finished it is imported into window.document before the build chain starts.

-It is possible to access `Page.state`, which is the page state of the last run.

-### window.Page.root

-Defaults to documentElement.

-If one needs to export a part of the document, that part should carry that attribute, to ensure Page will be able to resume loading at the correct stage.
+To redefine the default route, override `state.route` method, see below.

+`Page.state` is the last successful state.

 ### Integration with Event delegation, removal of body listeners

+When importing a document, two methods are called:
+- state.setHead(node)
+- state.setBody(node)

+The default `setHead` method do DOM diffing to keep existing script and link nodes.
+The default `setBody` method just replaces `document.body` with the new body.

-It is safer to add event listeners (during Page.setup) on `document.body`, because it is the part that is replaced by default when importing a document.
+Thus it is safer to add event listeners (during Page.setup) on `document.body`, since it is replaced, listeners will be cleaned up automatically.

-If `Page.updateBody` is overwritten and customized to return the same body, the listeners added to it will be removed automatically anyway.
+However when overriding `state.setBody`, the new method could keep the same body, so Page will track and remove body listeners to match the default behavior.

 ### Integration with Custom Elements